dhruvvgandhi/dhruvvgandhi/README.md

 **My Introduction:**

-Hello, I'm Dhruv Gandhi, A am Student and Lerner 🚀 From Surat,Gujarat, India, currently 💻 doing my undergraduate B-Tech Computer Engineering (Final year) at � [@PP_Savani_University](https://ppsu.ac.in)👧💻, and I am passionate about technology and want to learn & explore new technologies.I have experiencs of Full Stack Developer at� [@Board_Infinity](https://www.boardinfinity.com/) ,Intern 👧💻,  I'm a Teamleader of Techwiz and BrainTeasers in last semester �.
-Beside's My B-TECH, I love photography My profile Photography Page� [@apnaclicks.in](https://www.instagram.com/apnaclicks.in/) ,👧💻,CyberSecurity and playing Cricket.
+Hello, I'm Dhruv Gandhi, A am Student and Lerner  From Surat,Gujarat, India, currently � doing my undergraduate B-Tech Computer Engineering (Final year) at � [@PP_Savani_University](https://ppsu.ac.in) �, and I am passionate about technology and want to learn & explore new technologies.I have experiencs of Full Stack Developer at� [@Board_Infinity](https://www.boardinfinity.com/) ,Intern �,  I'm a Teamleader of Techwiz and BrainTeasers in last semester.
+Beside's My B-TECH, I love photography My profile Photography Page� [@apnaclicks.in](https://www.instagram.com/apnaclicks.in/), �,CyberSecurity and playing Cricket.

 ## My GitHub contributions as a Game of Life